v-rgrace/Viva/Viva/learning/workday-generate-connection-parameters.md

 1. Create the client for OAuth.

 1. Search for **Register API client for integrations** task.
-Enter client name as "VivaLearning" and set expiry of refresh token as "Never" and Scope (Functional Areas) the following.
+Enter client name as "VivaLearning" and set expiry of refresh token as "Never" and Scope (Functional Areas) as the following.
 To edit any existing OAuth settings, you can use the **view API client for integrations** action.

     - "Organizations and Roles”
     - "Learning core"